 Back to School Sleep Tips

 It’s that time of year again!
 Time to tuck away the swimsuits and get the backpacks and lunch boxes ready for another school year.
 It’s always a bittersweet time, eager for another year of school and learning but sad to say goodbye to the carefree days of summer and often times the later, fun-filled evenings.
 It is very common for a child’s bedtime to become later in the summer than during the school year.
 The days are longer and it’s often much cooler at night to enjoy some outside fun.
-But once September rolls around those later bedtimes can be problematic.
+But once school rolls around those later bedtimes can be problematic.

 So now that summer time is coming to end, its time to get your little one back on a great sleep schedule.
 How do you do that?